Purushanda: Etymology

-and it has been speculated that the root Puruš- is of Indo-European (i.e. Luwian language) heritage.
+and it has been speculated that the root Puruš- is of Indo-European (i.e. Luwian language) heritage, though it is uncertain if the kingdom was of Indo-European origin.
 The suffix -ḫattim most certainly refers to the Hattians.
 It was transliterated as Pu-ru-us-ha-an-da in the oldest Hittite texts (1650 -1500 BCE) and Pu-u-ru-us-ha-an-da (or -ta) in the newer ones (13th century BCE), resulting in the modern spelling Purušhanda.
 The allophone variation of P/B is from the Akkadian language, which variously transliterated the name as Puruš-haddum, Puruš-ḫattim, Buruš-haddum, Puruš-hadim and Puruš-handar.

-Location
+Geography

 Purushanda has yet to be archaeologically located.
 It can be discerned as a polity in the general central Anatolian region from Old Assyrian texts, appeared to have access to the silver mines of the Taurus Mountains and control of the Cilician Gates.
-It has been posited as lying astride an inland passage of Anatolia known as “the Great Caravan Route” during the Early Bronze age, connecting Cilicia with the Troad.
+It has been posited as lying astride an inland passage of Anatolia known as “the Great Caravan Route” during the Early Bronze Age, connecting Cilicia with the Troad.
 Scholarship has reduced its location to three likely sites.
 Majority opinion locates it at the mound of Acemhöyük.
 The site consists of a 700 by 600 meter mound, shows occupation back to the third millennium BCE with central Anatolian, Mesopotamian and North Syrian pottery of the same era, a lower city that existed only during the Old Assyrian period, a burnt level at the end of that period and contemporaneous abandonment.
 Minority views hold it to be at either the mound of Karahöyük or somewhere west of Konya in the land of Pedassa.